baohangxing/auto-i18n/README.md

 Usage: auto update [options]

-Update other locales Json files by base locales Json file
+Update other language JSON files by base language JSON file

 Options:
-  -t, --templateXlsx <string>  update locales json files by the Xlsx template file, the frirt line of the first sheet should have all locales names and the `key`
+  -t, --templateXlsx <string>  update language JSON files by the Xlsx template file, the frirt line of the first sheet should have all locales names and the `key`
                                (default: "")
   -h, --help                   display help for command
 ```